Udzu/dataglasses/README.md

 ## Contributions

 Bug reports, feature requests and contributions are very welcome.
-Note that PRs must include tests and pass the quality checks [defined here](.github/workflows/quality_checks.yaml).
+Note that PRs must include tests with 100% code coverage and pass the quality checks [defined here](.github/workflows/quality_checks.yaml).
 More development details will be added shortly, once the project has stabilised...